 Life After College by Jenny Blake

-The Passionate Work Toolkit: I’m a big fan of Scott Dinsmore and his blog.
+The Passionate Work Toolkit: Scott Dinsmore was a wonderful human, and his website continues his legacy.
 If you haven’t seen his TEDx talk about how to find and do work you love, you’re missing out.

 Get Better Clients and Earn More Money: From my friends over at The Write Life, this ebook is chock full of tips to help you make it big as a freelance writer.
 (Plus, it quotes yours truly!)

-Some of these are affiliate links, meaning if you purchase the products, I earn a small commission.
+This post contains some affiliate links, meaning if you purchase the products, I earn a small commission — at no extra cost to you.
 These are all products I use and love; I wouldn’t recommend them otherwise.
+Click here to read my full disclosure.
 Thanks for your support!